njaffe/Comic_character_classification/README.md

 My Metis project 3.

 ## 1. Background
 In this project, I analyzed a Kaggle dataset of Marvel and DC comic book characters ([here](https://www.kaggle.com/fivethirtyeight/fivethirtyeight-comic-characters-dataset)).
-This dataset was originally generated for a FiveThirtyEight article about gender representation in comics ([here](https://fivethirtyeight.com/features/women-in-comic-books/).
+This dataset was originally generated for a FiveThirtyEight article about gender representation in comics ([here](https://fivethirtyeight.com/features/women-in-comic-books/)).

 My goal was to see if a character's alignment - good, bad or neutral - could be predicted using features in the dataset.
 This was done in two parts: cleaning and modeling.

 ## 2. Cleaning and prepping features
 The first step was to download and clean the data - see corresponding notebook.
 I downloaded data in CSV format straight from Kaggle and imported into a Jupyter notebook using Pandas.
 The dataset consisted of two CSV's; one for Marvel and one for DC.
 I combined these into a single frame and did some basic cleaning to deal with the many NaN's in the dataset.
 These were specific to columns; for example, NaN's in the "Hair color" column were replaced by "no color".
+See the Project_3_functions.py file.